haashirk20/instaClone/README.md

 Download the source code from Github.

 # Usage
 As of right now, there is no official executable file, thus the source code must be run.
-This means that Flutter and Dart have to be installed on your systme.
+This means that Flutter and Dart have to be installed on your system.
 To launch the app:
 1. Navigate to the "insta_flutter" folder in terminal
 2. run the following command:
 ```bash